 Now, without a prototype, the bottom note inherits the altered document default colour of 'red'.
 Note too, that

-$Color isn't shown as a Key Attribute any more, even though the bottom note has focus.
+$Color is not shown as a Key Attribute any more, even though the bottom note has focus.
 Why?
-Because that too was a customisation inherited from the prototype, showing that inheritance isn't just things as obvious as note colour.
+Because that too was a customisation inherited from the prototype, showing that inheritance is not just things as obvious as note colour.

 13.6 Re-setting all defaults